adamrenklint/boot-eval-cljs/README.md

 (require '[adamrenklint.boot-eval-cljs :refer [eval-cljs]])
 ```

 Now you can use the task from the command line.
-Assuming `print-hello-world` is a function in the `foo.bar` namespace, just run the task with the `-m` option:
+Assuming `print-hello-world` is a function in the `foo.bar` namespace, just run the task with the `-f` option:

 ```
-> boot eval-cljs -m foo.bar/print-hello-world
+> boot eval-cljs -f foo.bar/print-hello-world
 ```

 Or use the `eval-cljs` task as a building block when composing other tasks: